matteeyah/matteeyah.github.io/about.md

 - Founding Engineer at [OpTonal](https://optonal.com/)
 - *Current*: Co-founder at [OpTonal](https://optonal.com/)

-After a short andventure in academia, I diverted my attention towards software engineering.
-It's worth noting that that adventure in academia culminated in a gold medal at ICYS 2016.
+I won a gold medal at ICYS 2016.
 ICYS is the International Conference for Young Scients.
 It gathers young scientists and ranks their research papers by impact.
+After a short andventure in academia, I diverted my attention towards building software people love.

 I started working as a Community Advocate at GitLab.
 The mission was to cultivate and reshape GitLab's online community.
 After a year, I wanted to ramp up my engineering experience.
 I started working towards transitioning to a developer role.
-In January of 2018 I transferred to the CI/CD team as a Junior Developer.
+In January of 2018 I transferred to the CI/CD team as a developer.
 Here I worked to make sure our CI offering remains the best one on the market.

 In May of 2018 I got the the opportunity to manage the Community Advocacy team